THE FRUIT OF THE SPIRIT

 God will quickly, cheerfully assist every sincere believer who cries out for help.
 But let not the careless, soft, American baby Christian (after twenty years of church attendance) imagine that God is a soft-hearted, indulgent parent who will overlook laziness, cowardice, a willingness to yield to the demands of the flesh.

 Holiness, however, exists in degrees.
-Holiness has to do with closeness to God.
+Holiness involves closeness to God.
 One may think of God being the Center of a series of concentric circles.
 Each circle is at a different distance from God.
 The circles nearest to God are the most holy levels.

 Holiness, closeness to God, comes from God’s calling on the individual.
 Some are called to be very close to God; others not as close.
 The High Priest of Israel was required to practice many regulations of holiness not demanded of the members of the tribes.